Blackstone backs ex-AIA chief in ING Asia sale race: source

 NEW YORK/HONG KONG Global private equity fund Blackstone Group LP (BX.N) is backing Mark Wilson, the former chief of AIA Group Ltd (1299.HK), in the bidding for ING Groep NV's ING.AS Asia insurance unit, a source directly familiar with the matter said.

-The consortium led by Wilson faces stiff competition from others including AIA, Canada's Manulife Financial Corp (MFC.TO) and Japan's Dai-ichi Life Insurance Co (8750.T) in pursuit of ING's Asia life insurance operations, which could fetch about $7 billion.
+The consortium led by Wilson faces stiff competition from others including AIA, Canada's Manulife Financial Corp (MFC.TO) and Japan's Dai-ichi Life Insurance Co (8750.T) in pursuit of ING's Asia life insurance operations, which could fetch about $7 billion (4.51 billion pounds).

 Wilson, a former rugby player in New Zealand, is a veteran insurance executive credited with holding together AIG Inc's (AIG.N) Asian operations at the height of the financial crisis.